Ex-national shuttler Yeo: Match-fixing rumours have been around

 Contacted by The New Paper yesterday, former national shuttler Terry Yeo said: "I have heard of such rumours for quite a while, but I do not know of anyone who has been approached (to throw a match).

-“No one has ever come out to say that they were approached, till now,” said the 25-year-old, who retired from the sport earlier this year.
+"No one has ever come out to say that he was approached, till now," said the 25-year-old, who retired from the sport earlier this year.

 The Badminton World Federation (BWF) said in a statement on Monday that two players have been approached to fix matches - the shuttlers had informed the organisation via the sport's whistle-blower system - and had turned the matter over to the police.

-In later reports, the two shuttlers are revealed as men’s world No. 9 Hans-Kristian Vittinghus and doubles player Kim Astrup, who both hail from Denmark.
+In later reports, the identities of the two shuttlers were revealed as men's world No. 9 Hans-Kristian Vittinghus and doubles player Kim Astrup, who both hail from Denmark.